engrnonny/web50-capstone/README.md

 ### **About:**

-This capstone project MAG (Make Africa Great) is a fundraising app that allows users to create, donate to, and vote for a Cause.
+This capstone project MAG (Make Africa Great) is a non-profit fundraising app that allows registered users to create, donate to, and vote for a Cause.
 A Cause is a project that affects humans and their communities.
 It could be anything from a bad road, to skill acquisition for the underprivileged.

+---

 ### **Why:**

 No one man can save the entire world.
 In fact, no one man can save a nation.
 But if given the right tools to unite under, the people of a nation could save themselves.
 Say there are 100 kids in Nigeria who need heart surgeries, at 40,000,000 naira ($95,000) per surgery.
 There are people who have 4,000,000,000 naira ($9,500,000) but that amount of money is harder to give.
 However, if 4,000,000 people give 1,000 naira ($2.50), then this goal can be achieved.
 We don't need to wait for politicians and the ultra wealthy to come to our aid.
 The people can help the people.
 MAG is a platform I propose to use to give the people a chance at solving their own problems.
 MAG can help change the situation of things in African nations.
 From giving academic scholarships, to combating child trafficking, and providing startup grants for female entrepreneurs, etc, MAG has the potential of solving a lot of problems in the African continent.

+---

 ### **Distinctiveness and Complexity:**